Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 What is a Nuclear Blast Fallout?

-When a nuclear bomb hits, the blast shoots up a fireball into the atmosphere and carry massive amounts of radioactive dirt and debris.
+When a nuclear bomb hits, the blast shoots up a fireball into the atmosphere and carries massive amounts of radioactive dirt and debris.
 This residual radioactive material would then “fall out” of the sky after the initial explosion has passed and cause widespread devastation.

 This nuclear fallout can be even more dangerous than the blast of the bomb itself, in that it can spread long distances from the initial explosion.